 There are also several private companies that offer their own tours of the dam, listed on the BOR Hoover dam website.

-Lake Mead is another one of the classic places to stop between Las Vegas and the Grand Canyon Drive.
+Lake Mead is another one of the classic places to stop between Las Vegas and the Grand Canyon.
 It’s the United States’ largest reservoir and a National Park.

 But despite the lowered level of water, there is still plenty of lake to enjoy.
 Stop at the Visitor Center, which is just north of the Hoover Dam, to check out your options of what to do on the lake.